Impact of COVID-19 on small-scale fisheries

 At Iberostar, we hold even greater conviction in our roadmap towards responsible seafood and including the local communities where we operate in that journey.
 Understanding the challenges that small-scale fisheries face, in pandemics or in crises to come, teaches us how we can better serve our local communities and, in turn, our beloved destinations.

-Nicholas
+Picture of Nicholas

-Written By
+Writen By